icure/medtech-docs/sdks/references/classes/HealthcareElement.md

 • `Optional` **id**: `string`

-The Id of the {{ healthcareElement }}.
+The Id of the {{healthcareElement}}.
 We encourage using either a v4 UUID or a HL7 Id.

 #### Defined in